namaldonado/cse15l-lab-reports/lab3.md

 ```
 ```

+I decided to do this command last because it deletes all the regular files in the `./technical` directory.
+Hence there being no visible output.

 ## Here are some sources I used to write this Lab Report:
 1. [Basic writing and formatting syntax](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#links).